Skip to Main Content

 Our Belgrade team delivers night-vision filming across Serbia, capturing wildlife, security and dramatic low-light sequences with image-intensified and infrared-assisted camera systems.

 Here is how this works in practice.
-We deliver night-vision filming as a expert low-light service, crewed from our Belgrade base with operators skilled in image-intensified and infrared-helped capture.
+We deliver night-vision filming as a pro low-light service, crewed from our Belgrade base with operators skilled in image-intensified and infrared-helped capture.
 Our team works with night-vision optics and intensified camera kits, supplemented by discreet infrared lighting, to record sequences where conventional lighting would destroy the reality of darkness or disturb the subject.
-This suits nocturnal wildlife behaviour, security and surveillance-style sequences, documentary night work and dramatic scenes that need an real low-light look.
+This suits nocturnal wildlife behaviour, security and surveillance-style sequences, documentary night work and dramatic scenes that need a real low-light look.

 Here is the breakdown.
-Serbia offers night-vision productions genuinely dark locations within reach of the capital.
+Serbia gives night-vision shoots genuinely dark locations within reach of the capital.
 Away from Belgrade, the mountains of Tara, Zlatibor and Kopaonik.
 The forests of Djerdap National Park and the wetlands of Vojvodina have low light pollution and support nocturnal wildlife.
 The temperate inland climate brings four distinct seasons, with long winter nights that extend the window for low-light work and shorter summer darkness, and our crew schedules shoots around the lunar cycle and seasonal night length.

 FAQ